Eleuthero / Siberian Ginseng (Eleutherococcus senticosus)

 Water-soluble polysaccharides activate macrophages, NK cells, complement system — innate immune activation similar to other adaptogens and medicinal mushrooms.

-Eleuthero is in Araliaceae family but is Eleutherococcus genus — NOT Panax (the true ginseng genus, which includes Korean/Chinese, American, and Japanese ginsengs).
+Eleuthero is in Araliaceae family but is Eleutherococcus genus — not Panax (the true ginseng genus, which includes Korean/Chinese, American, and Japanese ginsengs).
 Despite 'Siberian ginseng' marketing name, the chemistry, traditional uses, and effects differ from Panax ginsengs.

 Clinical trials

-RCT of eleuthero extract vs placebo for 6 months in 93 patients with recurrent herpes simplex (HSV-2 genital).
+Clinical trial of eleuthero extract vs placebo for 6 months in 93 patients with recurrent herpes simplex (HSV-2 genital).

 93 recurrent HSV-2 patients.